PAFFx/archcraft-bspwm-config/README.md

 # archcraft-bspwm-config

-- apply theme to apply the changes(default key: super + t)
+- apply theme to see the changes ( default key: super + t ).